Souher/Cloud-resume-challenge/README.md

 ## About The Project
 This project was challenge set by [Forrest Brazeal](https://forrestbrazeal.com/).
 Details of the challenge can be found [here](https://cloudresumechallenge.dev/docs/the-challenge/aws/)

+You can visit the website [here](souhercloudresume.com).
+Or alternatively you can enter souhercloudresume.com into your browser.

 ![Cloud Architecture](./CloudArchitecture.jpeg?raw=true "Cloud Architecture")

 <p align="right">(<a href="#top">back to top</a>)</p>